FilecoinFoundationWeb/filecoin-foundation/src/content/blog/spotlight-new-filecoin-virtual-machine-projects-unlocking-smart-contract-programmability-1.md

 - **IPFSForce** — The team behind the Venus implementation of the Filecoin network is working on a TinyGo SDK for the FVM.
 - **Yatima** — Sitting at the intersection of formal proofs and zero-knowledge proofs, Yatima is integrating Lurk, a programming language for Turing-complete recursive zkSNARKs with FVM.
 This will enable zero-knowledge proofs written in Lurk to be verified natively on Filecoin, enabling implementation of simple examples of zero-knowledge applications such as proofs of membership, private tokens, WASM, or EVM state rollups.
 Yatima plans to create several novel applications of the Lean-Lurk-FVM stack, such as an on-chain marketplace where parties can trustlessly buy and sell verifiably correct typed programs and data.
 Learn more about [Yatima’s FVM project](https://github.com/filecoin-project/devgrants/issues/808).

 Filecoin Foundation’s Dev Grants program is advancing projects and aims to award additional grants to boost development in the Filecoin ecosystem.
-Check out our other grant recipients and learn how you can apply for [Open Grants](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants) and [Microgrants](https://github.com/filecoin-project/devgrants/blob/master/README.md#submit-a-proposal-for-open-grants).
+Check out our other grant recipients and learn how you can apply for a [Filecoin Developer Grant](https://github.com/filecoin-project/devgrants/blob/master/README.md).

 **Join the FVM Foundry’s Early Builders Program**